 BUAD 569 Lean and Six Sigma

-This course will focus on the basic fundamentals of Lean and Six Sigma, including how to properly define a business problem and establish a performance baseline.
+This course will focus on the fundamentals of Lean and Six Sigma, including how to properly define a business problem and establish a performance baseline.
 It will also provide the framework on how to effectively design, facilitate and complete an RDM or Kaizen event, in order to quickly deliver positive change.
 This course counts as one of the four concentration-specific electives required for the Supply Chain and Manufacturing concentration.